CosmicScale/PSBBN-Definitive-English-Patch/README.md

 # Patch Features
 - A full English translation of the stock Japanese BB Navigator version 0.32
 - All binaries, XML files, textures, and pictures have been translated*
-- Compatible with any fat model PS2 console as well as PS2 Slim SCPH-700xx models with an [IDE Resurrector](#slim-ps2-console-model-scph-700xx) or similar mod, regardless of region
+- Compatible with any fat model PS2 console as well as PS2 Slim SCPH-700xx models with an [IDE Resurrector](#slim-ps2-console-model-scph-700xx) or similar hardware mod, regardless of region
 - DNAS authorization checks bypassed to enable access the online channels
 - Online game channels from Sony, Hudson, EA, Konami, Capcom, Namco, KOEI, and Bandai have been translated into English (work in progress).
 Hosted courtesy of vitas155 at [psbbn.ru](https://psbbn.ru/)
-- "Audio Player" feature re-added to the Music Channel from an earlier release of PSBBN, allowing compatibility with NetMD MiniDisc Recorders
+- "Audio Player" feature re-added to the Music Channel from an earlier release of PSBBN, allowing [compatibility with NetMD MiniDisc Recorders](#known-issues)
 - Associated manual pages and troubleshooting regarding the "Audio Player" feature translated and re-added to the user guide
 - Japanese QWERTY on-screen keyboard replaced with US English on-screen keyboard**
 - The `cross` and `circle` buttons have been swapped: `cross` is now Enter, and `circle` is now Back.